Citizen Survey - Feeling Safe

 Percentage of respondents who rated the item 4 or 5 on a 5-point scale, where 5 was "very safe" and 1 was "very unsafe," excluding "don't knows."

-The ETC Institute, a full service call center for surveys, conducted the City's Citizen Survey in 2015, and so the target for this measure has its foundation in Citizen Survey data collected from the ETC Institute in the Southwest and the United States.
-The United States average is based on a survey the ETC Institute administered to over 4,000 randomly selected residents from all across the county.
-The Southwest Regional average is calculated using 483 people who live in the southwest part of the country.
-This includes residents from Texas (308 residents), Arizona (77 residents), Oklahoma (63 residents), and New Mexico (35 residents).
+The ETC Institute, a full service call center for surveys, conducted the City's Citizen Survey in 2017, and so the target for this measure has its foundation in Citizen Survey data collected from the ETC Institute in the Southwest and the United States.
+The United States average is based on a survey the ETC Institute administered to over 4,000 randomly selected residents from all across the country, and the survey administered to over 300 residents living in Texas.

 Creating a safe environment is a key goal of the City of Sugar Land and remains a priority of many City processes, projects, and initiatives.